 If you want to see how ad hoc testing is done, watch this video:

-How to Make Ad Hoc Testing More Effective
+How Can You Make Ad Hoc Testing More Effective?

 After learning what is ad hoc testing, you’re probably asking the question: Is it effective?

 On its own, ad hoc testing is not very practical for obvious reasons.
 It’s not structured enough, and it doesn’t follow formal test cases, so it could be challenging to replicate specific issues.
 However, there are ways to make it more effective.

 - Choose a suitable tester: The first thing to ensure is that whoever performs the test is very familiar with the system or solution.
 Otherwise, they wouldn’t know the common sources of errors.

 - Know the common issues: Before performing the test, the tester should know the likely sources of errors.
 Again, the tester needs to know how the application works.

 - Have a rough outline of the procedures: While documentation is not required in random testing, it would be helpful for the testers to have a rough outline of the procedures they need to do.